microsoft/mona-saas/docs/README.md

 ### How do I manage Mona configuration settings?

-Navigate to the Mona admin center (`/admin`), open the __Mona SaaS configuration settings__ tab, and click __Manage configuration settings__.
+1. Navigate to the Mona admin center (`/admin`).
+2. Open the __Mona SaaS configuration settings__ tab.
+3. Click __Manage configuration settings__.
 This will redirect you to the Azure portal where you can [manage configuration settings for the Mona web app](https://docs.microsoft.com/azure/app-service/configure-common#configure-app-settings).

 [Refer to this doc](./config-settings.md) for more information on each configuration setting.